awsdocs/aws-systems-manager-user-guide/doc_source/tagging-patch-baselines.md

    Note the ID of a patch baseline that you want to tag\.

 1. Run the following command to tag a patch baseline\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]